joeechua/Ads-Decoder_ext/README.md

     python fasterrcnn_train.py

-To train the Text Faster R-CNN model, run the following command after finished training the Faster R-CNN model.
+To train the Text Faster R-CNN model, run the following command after finished training the Faster R-CNN model or you can choose to download the pretrained models using the [link](https://drive.google.com/file/d/1grz1hLD2C03j7DPhr42kDiOQUBFbqCS7/view?usp=sharing) below and put files in the `outputs` directory.

     python text_rcnn_train.py